On the Optimization and Stability of Sectorized Wireless Networks: Bipartite Auxiliary Graphs Even Homogeneous Sectorization

 \subsection{Motivation for Inducing Bipartiteness in $\graphAux$}

-Note that the mathematical formulation and analysis of a sectorized network, $\graphNet$, rely on the underlying structure of its auxiliary graph, $\graphAux$.
-One question that naturally arises is whether the network can be sectorized in a way to embed a specific useful structural property its auxiliary graph.
-If the answer to this question is positive, network sectorization can not only lead to an improved capacity, but also change the underlying connections between nodes in the network.

 For a network $\graph$ and $\numSectorVec \in \mathbb{Z}_{+}^{\numNode}$, let $\setSector_{bi}(\numSectorVec)$ be the set of network sectorizations such that the auxiliary graph $\graphAux$ is a bipartite graph, $\forall \sector \in \setSector_{bi}(\numSectorVec)$.
 We are particularly interested in the network sectorizations $\setSector_{bi}(\numSectorVec)$ because of two main reasons.
 First, recall from section \ref{ssec:auxiliary-background-matching-polytopes} that the matching polytope and fractional matching polytope of a bipartite graph $\graph_{bi}$ are equivalent, i.e., $\polytope_{\graph_{bi}} = \polytopeQ_{\graph_{bi}}$.
 A sectorized network with a bipartite auxiliary graph, $\graphAux$, (and an unsectorized network with a bipartite connectivity graph) have a significantly simplified explicit capacity region characterization given by its fractional matching polytope $\polytopeQ_{\graphAux}$, since $\polytope_{\graphAux} = \polytopeQ_{\graphAux}$ (see {\eqref{eqn:polytope-Q}} and Lemma~\ref{lem:schedule-matching}).
 Second, the maximum weight matching (MWM) in $\graphAux$ used as part of the backpressure algorithm, described in section \ref{sec:flow-extension}, can be obtained more efficiently when $\graphAux$ is a bipartite graph (see~\cite{schrijver2003combinatorial} for a detailed survey).
 Moreover, the MWM in a bipartite graph can be obtained in a distributed manner~\cite{wattenhofer2004distributed}, which is suitable for wireless networks where nodes have only local information.
+In that way, the routing can be achieved in a distributed manner.